Cecilio & Kapono

 Cecilio & Kapono were a Hawaiian pop music duo formed in 1973 by Henry Kapono Ka’aihue (known professionally as Henry Kapono, born September 21, 1948) and Cecilio David Rodriguez (born January 1945).
 The duo released three albums on Columbia Records: the self-titled Cecilio & Kapono (1974), Elua (1975), and Night Music (1977).
 To date, the duo has released more than a dozen full-length albums which have incorporated various genres including Top 40 pop, modern soul, funk, disco, rock, and traditional Hawaiian.
 Individually, the two artists have also released numerous solo recordings.

 Cecilio & Kapono received the Hawai'i Academy of Recording Arts Lifetime Achievement Award for their work as a duo in 2009.

 Cecilio Rodriguez Sexual assault convictions

-Cecilio was convicted twice on sexual assault charges.
+Rodriguez was convicted twice on sexual assault charges.
 In 1994, he pleaded no contest to "attempted sexual assault in the second degree".
 He was sentenced to one year in jail, 500 hours of community service, and sex offender treatment.
 The plea also involved deferred adjudication and a prohibition on jobs that would put him around children under 14 without an approved adult present.
 He served two days in jail.